icd2k3/riot-opt-types-mixin/README.md

 - optTypes.shape
 - optTypes.string

-Please refer to React's PropTypes [Documentation](https://facebook.github.io/react/docs/reusable-components.html) if you have any questions about how these function.
+Please refer to React's PropTypes [Documentation](https://facebook.github.io/react/docs/reusable-components.html) if you have any questions about how each of these function.

 This mixin feature all the same `optTypes` listed in React's documentation <strong>except</strong> for `element` which validates React components.
 I plan on appending a "tag" checker soon for Riot.